toschoo/beet/README.md

 The third parameter of the function is a pointer to an object (`rsc`) only known to user code which may be used for comparison.
-This object is stored internally and passed on the comparison function.
+This object is passed in with the `open` config and stored internally.
-It can also be retrieved explicitly by means of the `getResource` service:
+It can be retrieved explicitly by means of the `getResource` service:

 ```C
 void *beet_index_getResource(beet_index_t idx);